 With the move to SharePoint online and the new Organice Taskforce, all documents are safely stored in the cloud.
 This is, of course, essential for a company like Heerema Fabrication Group.
 We have very large projects underway with many thousands of documents.
 Many people work on these projects – often from different locations.
 Here in Hartlepool, in Zwijndrecht and in Poland.
 It is important that all documents are immediately available to everyone, and that any changes are immediately visible live.
 Organice Taskforce guarantees this."

 The relationship between Cadac and Heerema Fabrication Group dates back to 2013.
 "We implemented the first Organice products at the time," says senior account manager Ben Spreen.
 "Last year we launched the new version; it is significantly better and faster.

 Taskforce has a number of new, useful features.
-Ben Spreen: "An automated notification system that alerts you to deadlines and scheduled tasks.
+Ben Spreen adds: "An automated notification system that alerts you to deadlines and scheduled tasks.
 Forget about email, Dropbox, FTP servers or other tools; with Taskforce, all information is up-to-date.
-You get full control over the flow of documents.
-And Taskforce is easy to use and easy to install."
+You get full control over the flow of documents and Taskforce is easy to use and easy to install."

 Debby Vogel, document controller at Heerema Fabrication Group, can confirm that.
 "We actually made the switch very smoothly," she says.
 "All documents were transferred and the system worked flawlessly within six weeks.
 Cadac organised a two-day workshop on location in Vlissingen for the employees involved.
 In September we started a first new project on Taskforce.
 I haven't heard any complaints."